-Next we'll discuss a different kind of relationship: a relationship between Java objects that each have their persistent identity and persistence lifecycle.
+Next we'll discuss a different kind of relationship: a relationship between Java objects which each have their own distinct persistent identity and persistence lifecycle.

 3.15.
 Associations

 An association is a relationship between entities.
 We usually classify associations based on their multiplicity.
 If E and F are both entity classes, then: